Amazing images of our moon in all shapes and sizes

-NASA has recently announced that it plans to land on the moon again by 2024.
-We thought what better way to celebrate than with a collection of some of the best photos of the moon in all its glory for you to enjoy.
+It's now over 50 years since the human race went to the moon with the first moon landing by Apollo 11 happening on 20 July 1969.
+And with NASA's ongoing plans to land on the moon again by 2025, we thought what better way to celebrate than with a collection of some of the best photos of the moon in all its glory for you to enjoy.

+Enjoy the range of inspiring images of our moon in all shapes and sizes:

 Moon over Los Angeles